-Filter.
-You can use the latest parameters used by the filter command by the "Load" button.
+Resolution/Information Limit can be adjusted by looking the Power Spectrum of the image as usually done by using the command: HREM-Filters->Radial Wiener/Difference Filter.
+If you already done using the filter command, you can use the latest parameters used by the filter command by the "Load" button.
 Conversely, you can store these parameters for a later use by "Save" button.